pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

 ### 1. Create a Secret

 Create a **secret** containing your database password in the field `PACHYDERM_SQL_PASSWORD`.
-This secret is identical to the database secret of Pachyderm SQL Ingest.
+This secret is identical to the database secret of MLDM SQL Ingest.
 Refer to the SQL Ingest page for instructions on [how to create your secret](../../sql-ingest).

 ### 2. Update your Pipeline Spec